wangjiangtao-cz/PDTremorCode/README.md

 2.You can download it from the following website: https://physionet.org/content/parkinsons-disease-smartwatch/1.0.0/

-3.In addition to the original partial processing code included with the dataset, you can find a `.ipynb` file under `code/second_paper` that contains our additional data processing.
+3.In addition to the original partial processing code included with the dataset, you can find a `.ipynb` file under `code/second_paper` that contains our code for dataset splitting.
 You only need to modify the file paths accordingly.

 ## Setup
 The code runs on Windows 11.